MegaGlest/megaglest-source/docs/README.txt

 The MegaGlest Team currently provides builds and Installers for Linux and Windows.
-The Linux version is available in 32 and 64 bit variants which have been reported to run on Ubuntu 8.04 to 11.04, various versions of Debian, OpenSuSE 11.1 to 11.3, and many other distributions.
+The Linux version is available in 32 and 64 bit variants which have been reported to run on Ubuntu 8.04 to 11.10, various versions of Debian, OpenSuSE 11.1 to 11.3, and many other distributions.
 The Windows version runs on 32 and 64 bit variants of Windows and has been reported to run on Windows versions up to and including Windows 7.

-There are also distribution maintained or community provided distribution specific packages available for several Linux and BSD distributions and OS X.
+There are also packages available for several Linux and BSD distributions and OS X, maintained by these distributions or the wider MegaGlest community.
 Please see the website, forums and wiki for details.

 Graphics hardware and drivers:
-Current dedicated Nvidia and ATI hardware with vendor-supplied proprietary drivers installed will provide the best experience.
-MegaGlest also runs fine on most integrated Intel GMA, Nvidia and ATI GPUs, but you will feel an urge to reduce effects.

-Issues with proprietary drivers for 'legacy' ATI hardware have been and are continuously reported.
-On Linux, open source 3D drivers are now (Linux 2.6.38, Gallium 0.4 via DRI) starting to become usable for both many current and legacy GPUs, and may help with the proprietary drivers' shortcomings.
+Current dedicated Nvidia and ATI hardware with up to date vendor-supplied proprietary drivers installed usually provide the best experience.
+However, it is not unheard of that they may be difficult to get working on Linux and other open platforms (due to insufficient support by hardware vendors).
+If you experience such issues, open source 3D drivers are now becoming usable for both many current and legacy GPUs, and may help with the proprietary drivers' shortcomings.

+Next to standard dedicated gaming video cards, MegaGlest also runs fine on most integrated Intel GMA, Nvidia and ATI GPUs, but you will feel an urge to reduce visual effects.

+To run MegaGlest in headless mode, neither video nor audio hardware and driver support are neccessary.
+For a good user experience, please ensure your system meets the other minimum hardware requirements, as listed above.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~